ProfJski/FloatCompMandelbrot/README.md

 Green pixels are where Quad > Double; red pixels are where Double > Quad.

-## Four Screen View
+### Four Screen View
 Press `Key <7>` with the mouse over a pixel in screen views 1, 2 or 3 to trigger Four-Screen view.
 Top left and right are float types 1 and 2.
 Bottom left is the difference between them.
 The bottom right screen displays the trajectory of the point against the background of the whole Mandelbrot set.
 The first float type is plotted in blue, the second in red, the third in yellow.
 This allows you to see how different floating point implementations lead to different trajectories, which lead to different final values for a single point in the image.
-Press `Key <8>` to see this screen by itself.

 ![Four Screen View](images/DiffOrbitsFloatDoubleQuad.png)

+### Trajectory view
+Press `Key <8>` to see the trajectory screen by itself.
+In this display mode, the background remains that of the zoomed-in image, rather than the whole Mandelbrot set, but the screen coordinates of the trajectories are still (-2-2i) to (2+2i).
+Leaving the background image of the zoomed-in fractal better allows you to select a point where trajectories clearly diverge, which are often near the edges of the set or other high-chaos areas.

 ## Lines to Customize in the Code
 The three floating point types are `typedef`ed as `first_float`, `second_float` and `third_float` throughout the code.
 Variable names also have these names as suffixes.
 Yes, templated code would be more elegant than coding everything in triplicate.
 I began with templated code, but finding the proper arguments to pass to `std::asynch` for templated overloaded functions proved too hard.